 - 2015 Australia Award/ Endeavour Postdoctoral Research Fellowship (Australian Goverment, 2015)

-- Nonlinear dynamics & Nonlinear time series analysis
+- Nonlinear dynamics and Nonlinear time series analysis

 - Bioacoustics and insect communication using microvibrations